tillbiskup/evedataviewer/docs/usecases.rst

 * show/hide grid
 * logarithmic axes

 Most of this should be available and familiar from the default matplotlib figures.
-In any case, this functionality will be provided by the :class:`qtbricks.plot.Plot` widget.
+In any case, (most of) this functionality is provided by the :class:`qtbricks.plot.Plot` widget.

 Display of dataset characteristics